 Here, we are entering tricky waters.
 Since no one person thinks alike, how can you know what a recruiter may think about a particular private university?

 The good thing here is that there are still a few factors that we can follow in gauging the reputation of a university.
 Length of history in Singapore is one factor.
 For example, MDIS was established in 1956 and is almost as old as modern Singapore.
 Its brand name is not strange to many Singaporeans.
 Moreover, you can click on their News page and see what is happening with the school.
-For example, PSB opened up a new campus in 2007 to accommodate growing student population; that says something about the popularity of the school.
+For example, PSB invested in new campuses in 2017 and 2018 to accommodate a growing student population; that says something about the school’s commitment to education.

 Course: What do you want to study?

 You not only want to study in a recognised private university, you also want to study a course that fits your needs.
 First and foremost, check out if the university offers the course of your choice.
 If you are interested in a degree that is common, such as business, engineering or communication, you should be able to study it in most of the private universities in Singapore.
 However, if you want to study in a more specialised area (which also means less competition), you may need to dig further.
-For example, EASB East Asia Institute of Management offers a BA (Hon) in logistics management.
-MDIS offers a BA (Hon) in fashion design.
-To find out how to choose a major that you won’t regret, check out our guide.
+For example, EASB East Asia Institute of Management offers a BA (Hons) in logistics management.
+MDIS offers a BA (Hons) in fashion design.
+To find out how to choose a major that you won’t regret, check our guide out.

-Moreover, you also want to study in a university that is strong in the course of your interest.
+Moreover, you also want to study at a university that is strong in the course of your interest.
 JobsCentral surveys, again, provide us with valuable information.
 It has a ranking of universities by the strength of their specific departments.
 For example, if you want to study business-related courses, such as accountancy or business administration, SIM Global Education gathers most votes for such degrees in surveys.
 If you want to pursue a design course, Nanyang Academy of Fine Arts may be the most popular in Singapore.
 Arguably, the reputation of the specific department could be more important than the reputation of the universities.